MarekMatyas/Containerisation-and-Microservices--Docker-K8/Kubernetes-K8/README.md

 ![](pictures/deploy.png)

-- Lastly we need to run `kube create -f node-app-service.yml` command.
+- Lastly we need to run `kubectl create -f node-app-service.yml` command.

 Now we should have our app deployed and running.
 To check the functionality we type in the browswe `localhost`+ `nodePort`, in this case 30002.
 ![](pictures/app_running.png)